 The Mall was converted to full pedestrian strip as traffic was closed off in 1976.
 And with conversion and over the years came some interesting features that are now synonymous with Rundle Mall.
 Take them away and there will some loss in identity.

-Then comes the 4 live size bronze pigs nears Myers Plaza and these are source of interest for both adults and children.
+Then comes the 4 live size bronze pigs opposite Myers Plaza and these are source of interest for both adults and children.

 The 2020 addition at the Gawler Place side entrance is a 2 metres steel Pigeon.
-Homage to the feathery city dwellers.
+Homage to our feathery city dwellers.

 Finally not statues or sculptures but buskers.
 Adults to young children, veterans to newbies that turn up each day to entertain the crowd and they add life to the Mall.
 International buskers turn up during “Mad March” adding more variety and colour.